Name: Bharat Wankhade

 Theme: Education - training

 Goal of the project: Witnessing his friend being electrocuted when his kite got stuck in overhead power lines, traumatized Satya for many years.
 India has one of the world’s highest number of fatalities due to electrical accidents, especially among farmers.
 Satya founded KAANTHI, a social enterprise that addresses the lack of awareness and response preparedness among villages in Telangana.
 Through practical training on safety, Satya has been able to save the lives of many farmers and prevent unnecessary accidents.
 He was the youngest kanthari participant of the 2018 batch.

 Theme: Education - Skill development - entrepreneurship

 Goal of the project: In Selassie’s community in Ghana, women constitute the majority of the population and the informal livelihood sector.
 They often become objects of abuse or are considered witches at old age.
 Selassie’s vision is to create a population of economically empowered women by providing technical, vocational and entrepreneurship skills training and microfinance to enable them to generate their own income and start formalized micro-enterprises.

 Theme: Education/ Skill development

 Goal of the project: While working with marginalized rural communities in Tajikistan, Sohibjamol realized the lack of facilities for disabled children to access sports and games.
-Being a professional chess champion herself, she started to envision a chess club for physically disabled children.
-She will provide training and facilities, and prepare them to enter professional competition.
+Being a professional chess champion herself, she started VILKA CHESS CLUB for physically disabled children.
+She provides training and facilities, and prepares them to enter professional competition.